All the Countries Where You Can RV

 Look how cute!
 This photo screams Australia.

 One major difference in RVing down under?
-Campgrounds in Australia (and New Zealand) likely won’t offer full hook ups as most rigs won’t have a toilet or will have a cassette toilet.
-Plus some rigs will not have a city water hook up but will only have the option for you to fill your water tank and then use the water pump.
-(This actually the case with most RVs abroad in our experience.)
+Campgrounds in Australia (and New Zealand) likely won’t offer full hook ups as most vans won’t have a toilet or motorhomes will have a cassette toilet.
+Campers outside of North America typically don’t have a “city water fill” hook up either.
+You fill your tank with water an then use the onboard water pump.

 Canada